opconWizard/opcon-docs/docs/installation/components.md

 Click the **Next** button to go on to choose the method for connecting to the SAM application server for reading log files.

-On the OpCon/xps data location screen:
+On the OpCon data location screen:

 Choose the **Directory with Windows integrated authentication** radio button.